Narcissistic Emotional Abuse Recovery

 Even more, no one cared about what you were going through or came to your rescue.
 The narcissist, forever the innocent, was seen as the victim; you, the truly innocent, was seen as the perpetrator.
 No matter how hard you tried to redeem yourself you could not.

 Perhaps the emotional abuse happened when you were an innocent child, as it often does.
-Or maybe your childhood experiences made you vulnerable to narcissistic predators in adulthood.
+Maybe childhood experiences or some level of susceptibility made you vulnerable to narcissistic predators in adulthood.
 Whatever the case, the balance of power in those relationships was not in your favor.
 You never had a chance.

 There may have been times you felt so defeated you wanted to give up, but your survival instinct was too strong to allow that to happen.
-So you clung to the slightest glimmer of hope that things could change and you endured.
-And now here you are, angry, hurt and exhausted from the war you’ve been through.
+So you clung to the slightest glimmer of hope th